 Women’s empowerment at the core

-And indeed, it would become the an entry point for engaging women in the local value chain.
+And indeed, it became the entry point for engaging women in interesting and empowering work.

 Remarkable results from a core value

-- Maasai women who join stove installation teams are profoundly appreciative of the opportunity to learn to use tools and master construction and design challenges, and report feeling authentically empowered
+Maasai women who join stove installation teams are profoundly appreciative of the opportunity to learn to use tools and master construction and design challenges.
+They report feeling authentically empowered.
+Here are some results:

-- 120 newly empowered leaders have emerged–and more to follow
+- More than 200 newly-empowered leaders have emerged–with more to follow

-- MSS women initiated the self-directed Monduli Women’s Pastoralist Association (MPWO)
+- MSS women initiated the self-directed Monduli Pastoralist Women’s Organization (MPWO)

 - Greater appreciation of the power of a collective of women, and not just individual women